-- The itemized deduction for medical expenses. - The itemized deduction for qualified mortgage insurance premiums. - The itemized deduction for casualty losses - Miscellaneous itemized deductions subject to the 2% limit. - The overall limit on itemized deductions (does not apply to carryback years beginning after December 31, 2009 and before January 1, 2013). - The phaseout of the deduction for exemptions (does not apply to carryback years beginning after December 31, 2009 and before January 1, 2013). - Qualified motor vehicle tax (does not apply to carryback years beginning after December 31, 2009).
+• The itemized deduction for medical expenses.

+- The itemized deduction for qualified mortgage insurance premiums. - The itemized deduction for casualty losses. - Miscellaneous itemized deductions subject to the 2% limit. - The overall limit on itemized deductions (does not apply to carryback years beginning after December 31, 2009, and before January 1, 2013). - The phaseout of the deduction for exemptions (does not apply to carryback years beginning after December 31, 2009, and before January 1, 2013).